 Think about all the transportation scenarios you may need to offer when formulating your Pickup & Delivery process.

 There is a lot to think about for a successful Pickup & Delivery implementation.
-Considering these eight tips at the beginning will position your dealership to survive the pandemic.
-It will also position you for a future where an ultimate service experience that saves customers time will become more valuable in the eyes of the consumer, and the bottom line of the dealership.
+Considering these eight tips at the beginning will position your dealership for success.
+It will also position you for a future where an ultimate service experience that saves customers time will become more valuable in the eyes of the consumer, and to the bottom line of the dealership.

-We have one final stat regarding no-show rates with Pickup & Delivery.
-They drop to 0%, so go for it!
+We have one final stat regarding no-show rates with a Pickup & Delivery solution… They drop to 0% of the time!